JulianStiebler/GameSaveVault/README.md

 - **Per Game Functionality**: Quick access links for resources to your favorite game.
 - **Seamless Steam Integration**: Seamless Steam-Data integration.
 Updates gameData we can get from Steam on a weekly basis.

-## Transparency

-For more details how we determine where you're games are at and so on, see [Security MarkDown](SECURITY.md).

 ## Built with
 > Python, powered by tkinter + TTKBootstrap